project-robius/book/src/whitepaper/requirements/runtime_requirements.md

 The third pre-requirement is to enable developers to easily profile the performance of any part of their application as well as any component within the Robius system stack.
 This ties into the other requirements because profiling exists to help developers resolve performance problems by determining where bottlenecks and slowdowns exist in their code.

-To meet this requirement, we aim to leverage standard sampling-based performance analysis and tools to generate accessible overviews, e.g., `perf` and flamegraphs.
+To meet this requirement, we aim to leverage standard sampling-based performance analysis and tools to generate accessible overviews, e.g., `perf` and flame graphs.
 We also intend to implement detailed tracing mechanisms, à la [Linux's function tracing (ftrace)](https://www.kernel.org/doc/html/v4.18/trace/ftrace.html) or the Rust [`tracing`](https://crates.io/crates/tracing) crate, in order to allow developers to easily collect diagnostic data by turning on instrumentation events, ideally at module-level and/or criticality-level granularity.
 In addition, we will provide detailed documentation on how to set up and use  existing debugging tools with the Robius framework, while ensuring that build toolchains are capable of emitting necessary debug info that is accurate for  all integrated Rust components.
 Finally, we plan to openly collaborate with the [Oniro project](https://oniroproject.org/) on a joint endeavor to implement tracing support on new platforms like OpenHarmony.